TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 .. exception:: ModuleNotFoundError

-   A subclass of :exc:`ImportError` which is raised by :keyword:`import` when a module could not be located.
+   A subkundi of :exc:`ImportError` which is raised by :keyword:`import` when a module could not be located.
 It is also raised when ``None`` is found in :data:`sys.modules`.